UM-PEPL/HallThruster.jl/docs/src/run.md

 )
 ```

-For clarity and ease of readability, you may also input dimensional numbers from the lovely `Unitful` package as shown below:
+For clarity and ease of readability, you may also input dimensional numbers from `Unitful` package as shown below:

 ```julia
 using HallThruster